CarbonLDP/carbonldp-js-sdk/doc/README.md

 createChild( slug:string,  object:Object ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

+Persists a document with the slug specified as a child of the current container.

 *Parameters*

 - slug: The slug name for the children URI.
 - object: The object from where create the child.
-If it's a non `Carbon.Document.Class` object, it is transformed into one.
+If it's a non `Carbon.Document.Class` object, it's transformed into one.

 ```typescript
 createChild( object:Object ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

+Persists a document as a child of the current container.

 *Parameters*

 - object: The object from where create the child.
-If it's a non `Carbon.Document.Class` object, it is transformed into one.
+If it's a non `Carbon.Document.Class` object, it's transformed into one.

 ```typescript
 createChild( slug:string ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

+Creates an persists an empty child for the current container with the slug provided.

 *Parameters*